 New Toyota RAV4 Hybrid 2019: full details and pricing

-The new hybrid RAV4, which is also known as a ‘self-charging hybrid’, has a similar powertrain to the Toyota Prius, meaning that you don’t need to plug it in; the battery pack is only ever charged by the car’s 2.5-litre petrol engine and by brake regeneration technology.
+The new hybrid RAV4, which is also known as a "self-charging hybrid", has a similar powertrain to the Toyota Prius, meaning that you don’t need to plug it in; the battery pack is only ever charged by the car’s 2.5-litre petrol engine and brake regeneration technology.

-There will be four trims available – Icon (front-wheel drive only), Design, Excel and Dynamic, and all are fitted with the latest Toyota Safety Sense driver aids that include autonomous emergency braking with pedestrian and cyclist detection, adaptive cruise control including a low-speed traffic jam function, lane departure alert, road sign recognition and auto high beam.
+There are four trims available – Icon (front-wheel-drive only), Design, Excel and Dynamic, and all are fitted with the latest Toyota Safety Sense driver aids that include autonomous emergency braking with pedestrian and cyclist detection, adaptive cruise control including a low-speed traffic jam function, lane departure alert, road sign recognition and auto high beam.

 The entry-level Icon trim also includes 17-inch alloy wheels, reversing sensors and camera, auto lights and wipers, LED headlight, heated side mirrors and an eight-inch colour touchscreen with DAB, Bluetooth and USB.

 Design adds to that with 18-inch wheels, powered bootlid, front parking sensors and sat-nav, and is likely to be a sweet spot in the range at £31,190 for the RAV4 front-wheel drive and £33,430 for the RAV4 all-wheel drive.

 Excel gets leather upholstery with powered driver’s seat and memory function, heated seats and steering wheel, adaptive LED headlights, headlight washers and even more safety kit, with blind-spot monitoring and rear cross traffic alert thrown in.
 You can also add a panoramic sunroof and upgraded sound system to Excel cars.